 - She also worked for Fox Sports South as the Atlanta Braves clubhouse reporter, SEC football sideline reporter, and a co-host for the network.

-Eric Allen joins Pac-12 Networks this season as a football studio analyst.
-Eric will be part of Football Pregame and Postgame shows, as well as Sports Report.
+Former Sun Devil Eric Allen supports Pac-12 Networks football telecasts as a studio analyst.
+Eric is part of Football Pregame and Postgame shows, as well as Sports Report.

 - A 14-year NFL veteran, Eric was one of the NFL's premier defensive backs with the Philadelphia Eagles, New Orleans Saints, and Oakland Raiders.